section-engineering-education/engineering-education/content/articles/embracing-api-first-approach-beyond-product-designing/index.md

   - url: /engineering-education/embracing-api-first-approach-beyond-product-designing/hero.jpg
     alt: API-first Image
 ---
-Organizations and individuals alike relied on code first approach to building application applications until recently.
+Organizations and individuals relied on a code-first approach to build applications until recently.
 With this technique, business requirements are laid out first, and code development happens after.
 The documentation is generated from the code.
 But using this approach results in reworks, delays, and disjointed developer experience, particularly in cloud-driven landscapes.
 <!--more-->
 Organizations have now moved to the cloud and adopted cloud services.
-A code First approach is not the best fit for such a development environment.
-An API-first approach is.
-An API-first approach adds more flexibility and clarity to the development process and supports a reactive event-driven programming paradigm.
+An API-first approach is the best fit for such a development environment.
+This approach adds more flexibility and clarity to the development process and supports a reactive event-driven programming paradigm.

 In this post, you'll learn what an API-first approach is and why you need to develop the API first.
-You will also know what API-first design is, why you need an API-first approach as a developer, and the relevance of API to automation.
+You will also know what API-first design is, why you need an API-first approach as a developer and the relevance of API to automation.

 ### What is an API-first approach?
 Under an API-first approach, the application programming process starts with planning the API.
 Each stage of the API-first programming method stays within the initial API plan.
 This approach promotes API's reusability, quality, and consistency.
 It does this by:
 - Ensuring your app is integrable with other apps and systems.
 In this way, a developer can use your API to integrate your app into their projects.
-- Ensuring your API is adoptable to a wide range of users.
+- Ensuring your API is adaptable to a wide range of users.
 - Using an easy-to-understand API specification language.
-[API Blueprint](https://apiblueprint.org/), [RAML](https://raml.org/), and [Swagger](https://swagger.io/) are examples of easy to navigate languages.
+[API Blueprint](https://apiblueprint.org/), [RAML](https://raml.org/), and [Swagger](https://swagger.io/) are examples of easy-to-navigate languages.

 ### What is API-first design?
 In an API-first architecture, the developer creates an API first before developing other relevant resources and tools.
 Apps created this way can easily interface with one another.
-Here are example scenarios of API-first design.
+Here are examples of API-first design.
 - An API created before syncing with a database.
 - An API created before integrating with a system.
 - An API created before an app.
 - An API created before a website.

 ### Why API first?
-APIs are essential as they allow you use multiple components as the building blocks to creating new products.
+APIs are essential as they allow you to use multiple components as the building blocks for creating new products.
 They can even create reusable and modular apps by implementing an API-first approach.
 This approach is a major move towards the timely implementation of a successful digital transformation strategy.

 There are more reasons as to why you should use API-first development.
 The main ones are discussed below.